oxalorg/4ever-clojure/README.md

 Original thread that explains why 4clojure is shutting down: https://groups.google.com/g/clojure/c/ZWmDEzvn-Js

-> Now that 4clojure is shutting down (thanks for all the years of hosting it!),
+> Now that 4clojure is shutting down (thanks for all the year of hosting it!),
 > perhaps it's time to consider some alternatives. - borkdude

 @borkdude suggested this in his tweet: